Jean-Marc Boillot Montagny 1er (750ml)

-Produced from grapes sourced from various growers.
-Alcoholic fermentation in oak barrels with ageing on the fine lees.
-100% malolactic fermentation.
+Made from 100% Chardonnay, these grapes are sourced from various growers in the region.
+Fermentation occurs in oak barrels with ageing on the fine lees and the wine undergoes 100% malolactic fermentation.
 11 months without racking with weekly bâtonnage in 30% new oak barrels.
 Fined before bottling.